-LIXIL’s Corporate Responsibility (CR) Committee consists of the executive officers in charge of each head office functional division and representatives from each technology business.
+LIXIL’s CR Committee consists of the executive officers and leaders from corporate functions and our business units.
 The committee deliberates on the impacts upon different stakeholders as well as on our community development for and cooperation with stakeholders as it promotes sustainability initiatives.
-Our business divisions also respond to and partner with a diverse range of stakeholders.
+Our business units also respond to and partner with a diverse range of stakeholders.

 |Stakeholders||Type of Engagement|

 |Customers||We incorporate customer opinions and provide timely and appropriate disclosure on our products and services.
 We offer customer support via telephone, email, 111 showrooms worldwide, and online showrooms.